zfkarl/zfkarl.github.io/_pages/about.md

 <span style="color:red;">I am seeking a Ph.D. position starting from 2025 Fall.
 Feel free to contact me if you think I am a good fit.</span>

 <h1 id='news'>News</h1>
-- **2024.08**: I start my internship at Jarvis Research Center, YouTu Lab, Tencent.
+- **2024.08**: I start my internship at Jarvis Research Center, Tencent YouTu Lab.
 - **2024.06**: One paper is accepted by **TPAMI 2024** (First Author).
 - **2024.05**: One paper is accepted by **TIP 2024** (First Author).
 - **2024.03**: One paper is accepted by **NAACL 2024** (First Author).